george-hawkins/black-hole/README.md

 > I would really recommend doing some compositing when you're done.
 Compositing is really important and you should get good at it just because it can really take your image to the next level.

 I haven't been using Blender long and haven't paid much attention to details like the _View Transform_ (typically _Filmic_) or applying any transformations to my final render in the _Compositing_ workspace.
 But here, a trivial amount of work in the _Compositing_ workspace makes all the difference.
-Just compare the results here:
+Just compare these results:

 ### Original render